 Since York is a small, compact and very flat city, it’s ideal for electric transport.
 Similar cities could reap the benefits that we have.

 All buses that centre the city centre CAZ five or more times a day must either be electric or diesel Euro VI.
-As such, of all of the buses operating across York, we estimate that 90-95% are electric or Euro VI.
+As such, of all of the buses operating across York, we estimate that 90-95 per cent are electric or Euro VI.

 How is the new approach being sustained?